acheeseye/ai-playing-checkers/README.md

 - [ ] ~~Somehow parse the ugly bullshit I've created as compressed game data OR~~
 - [x] Write new function to store game data with 32 numbers per game move and read that file instead.
 - `process_output` rewritten to do that, code has been added to `board_evaluation` to read in, parse, and store the data.
-- [ ] TODO: Iterate through files in directory?
+- [ ] TODO: Iterate through files in directory? (so that names don't have to be hard-coded)
 - [ ] ~~TODO: Instead of defaulting `Connectors` to next layer only, allow user to pass in `layer_id` for diversified connection~~.
 Class `Connectors` no longer exists.
 ### Version 5.3
 - Classes `Connector` and `NNNodes` removed for simplicity.